Bite sized | Relevant | Contemporary Chamber Opera in English

 This multidisciplinary art form is a natural meeting point for those who play, conduct, sing, act, direct and design; it’s the love child of it all!
 We believe that opera remains a vital means of communicating the human condition in the 21st century, and that it has the ability to provoke, move, connect, and reflect.
-Art is always a reflection of life, and we hope to bring opera in new and unexpected ways in this new century.
+L'arietta Productions' quest is to investigate what it means to be human.

 Who We Are

-Founded in mid-2015 by soprano Akiko Otao and tenor Reuben Lai, L’arietta started life as a music collective to encourage collaborations between the various arts.
-Today, L’arietta is a registered not-for-profit company in Singapore, with the aim to be an enabling platform for musicians, artists, and theatre professionals in Asia.
+Founded in 2015 by soprano Akiko Otao, tenor Reuben Lai and actor Jameson Soh, L’arietta Productions started life as a music collective to encourage artistic collaborations.
+Today, L’arietta is a registered not-for-profit company in Singapore, with the aim to be an enabling platform for composers, musicians, artists, and theatre professionals in Asia.
+We invite creative collaborators to help L'arietta Productions put Singapore on the global contemporary chamber opera map.

 Our work is two-fold: